Loughton: History

 The arrival of the railway spurred on the town's development.
 The railway first came to Loughton in 1856 when the Eastern Counties Railway (later the Great Eastern Railway) opened a branch line via Woodford.
 In 1948 the line was electrified and transferred to London Transport to become part of the Central line on the London Underground.
-The arrival of the railway also provided visitors from London with a convenient means of reaching Epping Forest and thus transforming it into the "East Enders' Playground".
-The Ragged School Union began organising visits to the forest for parties of poor East End children in 1891 paid for by the Pearsons Fresh Air Fund.
-Loughton artist Octavius Dixie Deacon depicted many scenes of the town including some of its residents during the late Victorian period.

-As the Great Eastern Railway Company did not offer workmen's fares, the town's development was of a middle-class character.
-Much of the housing in Loughton was built in the Victorian and Edwardian eras, with significant expansion in the 1930s.
 Loughton was a fashionable place for artistic and scientific residents in Victorian and Edwardian times, and a number of prominent residents were renowned socialists, nonconformists, and social reformers.
-In the north-east is a post-war development being one of the London County Council's country estates.
-Built with the express purpose of co-locating industrial, retail and residential properties to facilitate supported re-location of London families affected by war damage within the Capital.
+In the north-east is a post-war development being one of the London County Council's country estates, built with the express purpose of co-locating industrial, retail and residential properties to facilitate supported re-location of London families affected by war damage within the capital.

 Located within Debden's industrial estate is the former printing works of the Bank of England; in 1993 the printing works were taken over by De La Rue on their winning the contract to print the banknotes.
 The headquarters of greeting card company Clinton Cards and construction firm Higgins Group are also located within the Debden Industrial Estate.
 In 2008, electronics firm Amshold announced their intention to move the group's headquarters to Loughton from Brentwood.
 They moved to a site in Langston Road; in 2012, their property company Amsprop converted a headquarters building next to the Town Council offices in Rectory Lane.

-In 2002 Loughton featured in the ITV1 programme Essex Wives, a documentary series about the lives of some of the nouveau riche who have resided in the Essex satellite towns of London since the 1980s.
+In 2002, Loughton featured in the ITV1 programme Essex Wives, a documentary series about the lives of some of the nouveau riche who have resided in the Essex satellite towns of London since the 1980s.
 The series propelled Jodie Marsh, one of its featured characters, to fame.
 Journalists' use of the term "golden triangle" to describe the towns of Loughton, Buckhurst Hill and Chigwell for their propensity to attract wealthy footballers, soap-opera actors and TV celebrities as residents derives from this.

 The town has been used as a backdrop in other television series, notably The Only Way is Essex, and two shops in the High Road are associated with members of its cast.